 Initially, only yellow tiles are available, but those tiles may be upgraded in later phases of the game to improve the routes of the track, and the value of the cities (more on this later.)
-Regardless of the current phase, the first tile laid on any unimproved hex must always be yellow.
+The first tile laid on any unimproved hex must always be yellow.